Oster Oven Recall Lawsuit Filed Over Burns from Defective French Door Countertop Appliances

 Oster French Door Countertop Oven Recall

-On September 25, an Oster French Door Countertop Oven recall was announced by the U.S. Consumer Product Safety Commission (CPSC), warning that the doors can close unexpectedly and cause severe burns.
+The lawsuit involves the same products impacted by an Oster French Door Countertop Oven recall announced by the U.S. Consumer Product Safety Commission (CPSC) weeks earlier, after it was determined that the doors can close unexpectedly and cause severe burns.
 At the time of the announcement, there had already been 95 reports of the doors closing, resulting in at least two second degree burns.

 Pressure-Cooker-Eplosion-Lawsuit-Lawyer